4 Easy Camping Meals That Wow!

-Camping doesn’t have to mean you’re relegated to oatmeal and freeze-dried meals, or baked beans in a pie plate.
+Camping doesn’t have to mean you’re relegated to oatmeal, freeze-dried meals, or baked beans in a pie plate.
 With a camp stove and a little planning, you can enjoy hot, delicious meals right outside of your tent.
 To make things easier, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
 Here are 4 camping meals that are super simple yet especially delicious when enjoyed in the great outdoors.

-Whether you want a hearty lunch or a satisfying dinner in camp at night, these steak fajitas wrap meat and vegetables into one delicious meal.
+Whether you want a hearty lunch or a satisfying dinner in camp at night, these fajitas wrap meat and vegetables into one delicious meal.

-1 lb. flank or skirt steak, sliced into bite-sized pieces
+1 lb. flank or skirt steak or boneless chicken breasts, sliced into strips

 1 red bell pepper, chopped